ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

     $ bal new restful-service
     ```

-    You should see the output similar to the following.
+    You should see an output similar to the following.

     ```
     package name is derived as 'restful_service'.
 Edit the Ballerina.toml to change it.